kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 On the other side of the work-life spectrum, I found my time in Seattle to be generally underwhelming.
 Outside of work, I found a feeling of semi-isolation.
 In a city that closed its shops at 7, there was little incentive for me to go beyond the formula of work, dinner, and sleep, and though I made wonderful friends and had many weekend excursions, the fact was that I felt isolated for well over half the week, every week, for three months.
 Combined with the general sterility of the RDS office and the workaholic nature of many interns on weekdays, the days quickly devolved into mind-numbing office work and little activity afterwards.
 I would shut myself down mentally after work, and would likely have gone mad if I hadn't resolved myself to practicing new hobbies every night.

 In making my decision, I was worried that this mundane pattern of isolation and workday mentality would follow at any traditional internship that offered a job and a sparse calendar of intern events.
+This was compounded by the Mountain View location, which teeters dangerously close to being a suburb and is at least an hour away from San Francisco by car.

 The project content for next summer was largely irrelevant in my decision, and even the work culture was limited in its effects — I turned down Google because I was interested in learning the <i>who's</i> and <i>hows</i> of the technical scene, not the <i>whats</i>, and HackNY's process of matching companies after offer acceptance was indicative, at least in part, of the program's focus.